Gadeoli/rjs-component-library-themed/README.md

 # RJS Component Library Themed

 (A test for now) A reactjs component library with a custom theme support by default.
 It's just a light / dark support with possibility to choose and change colors from both themes.
-Font (font family) and font size are present, but not fully implemented yet.
+Font (font family) and font size are present, but not fully implemented.

 ## Components